trenchproject/TrenchR/Contribution.md

 *  If you alter package functionality at all (e.g., the code itself, not just documentation) please do write some tests to cover the new functionality.
 * Push up to your account
 * Submit a pull request to home base at trenchproject/TrenchR
+* Accessing your Githb account through R Studio may be a good option.
+Available tutorials include [this](https://www.molecularecologist.com/2013/11/using-github-with-r-and-rstudio/).

 ### Reporting Bugs